 Both the legacy Mainnet and the new Chrysalis network will be operational.
 Users can freely migrate funds from the old network at any time and funds will become available on the new network almost immediately.
 Funds will be allocated to EdDSA addresses on the new network through milestones based on the migration information from the legacy network.
 Normal token transfers will no longer be possible on the old network, only migrations.
 The total supply of tokens will be the same on the old and new networks.

-As always, we welcome everyone to stop by on Discord for discussion with the devs!
+As always, we welcome everyone to stop by on Discord for a discussion with the devs!

 Visit www.iota.org for more information.